 As the University of Helsinki places in the 50-100 range in the majority of the most important rankings, it elevates us to the top 1% of the world's universities.
 Usually, we rank among the top 50 universities in Europe and hold the first position in Finland.

 As one of the world’s leading multidisciplinary research universities, we believe that the power of knowledge can change attitudes, people and society – for the world.
-Our goal is to produce and share high-impact knowledge that contributes to solving global challenges affecting us all.
-For example, our clinical biobank forms the basis for world-class genetic research and we are pioneers in climate research as well as in understanding big data.
+Our goal is to produce high-impact knowledge that contributes to solving global challenges, e.g., our clinical biobank forms the basis for world-class genetic research and we are pioneers in climate research.

-Many of our degree programmes are linked to research efforts that are key to building a better, more sustainable world.
-Therefore, when studying with us, you can have an impact too – study for the world.
+Our degree programmes are linked to research efforts that are key to building a better, more sustainable world.
+When studying with us, you can have an impact too – study for the world.

-The University of Helsinki offers undergraduate, graduate and postgraduate degrees with teaching in English.
+The University of Helsinki offers bachelor's, master's and doctoral degrees with teaching in English.
 Our multidisciplinary approach enables you to tailor your degree based on your own interests and strengths.
 You are also welcome to study with us as an exchange or visiting student.